bmartin042503/avallama/README.md

 We are currently not accepting outside contributions, however we encourage users to report bugs, crashes or any unexpected behaviour.
 Please see our [Contribution Guidelines](./CONTRIBUTING.md) for more information.

-## Latest release

-### v0.1.0 - 2025/03/12
-This is the first preview release of Avallama.
-It serves as a proof of concept and lays the foundation for future features and improvements.

-#### Release notes
-- Initial release of Avallama
-- Support for interacting with Llama3.2, with a limitation of one conversation at a time.
-- Automatic management of the Ollama process to optimize memory usage.
-- Llama3.2 can be downloaded through the app if not present on the system
-- UI settings for switching between Dark/Light Mode and toggling between English and Hungarian languages.

-For more details on all releases, please refer to the full [CHANGELOG](./CHANGELOG.md).

 ## Installation